Scripture Focus: Psalm 46.1-7

 1 God is our refuge and strength,

 an ever-present help in trouble.

-Reflection: Ever Present Help
+Reflection: Ever Present Help and Gladdening Streams

 By John Tillman

-These platforms were designed for profit.
-That profitability hinges on addiction and ubiquity.
-To continue their financial growth curve, the most powerful corporations ever to exist on the planet must make their products increasingly addictive and ingrained in our day to day life.
-Technology, it seems, is a jealous god.
+These platforms, designed for profit, hinge on addiction and ubiquity.
+The most powerful corporations ever to exist on the planet are working to make their products increasingly addictive and ingrained in our day to day life.

 In an article for the New Yorker, Jia Tolentino wrote about the difficulties of putting down one’s phone, when it is filled with technologies that, from the start, were designed to keep us from doing so:

-“Sean Parker, the first president of Facebook, has called the platform a “social-validation feedback loop” built around “exploiting a vulnerability in human psychology.”
-Tristan Harris, who worked as a “design ethicist” at Google, has said that smartphones are engineered to be addictive.
+Facebook was described by Sean Parker as a “social-validation feedback loop…exploiting a vulnerability in human psychology.”
+Tristan Harris, a “design ethicist” at Google, has said that smartphones are engineered to be addictive.